Eye For Film >> Movies >> Excision (2012) Film Review

 Reviewed by: Owen Van Spall

 Sick, twisted, bad, hilarious, tragic, this is the word salad that Richard Bates Jr's debut feature might well provoke in the mind of you, the viewer.
 It's wrong, but it's fun, and at times touches on some heavier issues such as alienation and the suburban experience.
-It's likely to remind you of a lot of other guilty pleasures you liked back in the 80s and 90s.
+It's likely to remind you of a lot of other guilty pleasures you liked back in the Eighties and Nineties.
 At just 80 minutes long, it zips along nicely and doesn't outstay its welcome.
 Just don't watch before dinner or before letting your kids go out on a date.

 Excision's plot centres on young Pauline (a ballsy, gonzo performance from 90210's AnnaLynne McCord): a morbid, antisocial scab-picker of a teen who is suffering her own suburban hell.
 Her father Bob is ineffective in the face of a suffocating born-again mother Phyllis (genre star Traci Lords), everyone at high school is, without exception, an asshole, her patronising local priest (directorial legend John Waters) bugs her beyond belief, and her aspirations for a career in medicine seem somewhat ambitious.
 Pauline only has time for her younger sister Grace, who is suffering from cystic fibrosis and whose chances are not looking good.